Dotneteer/spectnetide/Documentation/Z80Assembly/Z80AssemblerReference.md

 If you do not use __ORG__, the default address is 0x8000.

-You can apply multiple __ORG__ in your source code.
+You can apply multiple __ORG__ pragmas in your source code.
 Each usage creates a new segment in the assembler output.
 Take a look at this code:

 ```